GGP1/atoll/README.md

 ### Passphrases options

 Atoll offers 3 ways of generating a passphrase:

-    - *Without* a list <NoList>: generate random numbers that determine the word length (between 3 and 12 letters) and if the letter is a vowel or a constant (4/10 times a vowel is selected).
+- **Without** a list (*NoList*): generate random numbers that determine the word length (between 3 and 12 letters) and if the letter is a vowel or a constant (4/10 times a vowel is selected).
 Note that not using a list makes the potential attacker job harder.

-    - With a *Word* list <WordList>: random words are taken from a 18,235 long word list.
+- With a **Word** list (*WordList*): random words are taken from a 18,235 long word list.

-    - With a *Syllable* list <SyllableList>: random syllables are taken from a 10,129 long syllable list.
+- With a **Syllable** list (*SyllableList*): random syllables are taken from a 10,129 long syllable list.

 ### Randomness

-> Note: randomness is a measure of the observer's ignorance, not an inherent quality of a process.
+> Randomness is a measure of the observer's ignorance, not an inherent quality of a process.

-Having this into account, atoll uses the crypto/rand package to generate **cryptographically secure** random numbers and using them to select characters/words/syllables from different pools.
+Having this into account, Atoll uses the crypto/rand package to generate **cryptographically secure** random numbers and using them to select characters/words/syllables from different pools.

 ### Entropy